-The National Cyber Security Centre (NCSC) has recently issued a warning over camera baby monitors, saying that they can easily be hacked by outsiders.
+The National Cyber Security Centre (NCSC) has recently issued a warning over camera baby monitors, saying that outsiders can easily hack them.
 Understandably, this is hugely alarming for parents – but what can you do to protect your smart tech?

 The solution isn’t to bin all smart cameras and baby monitors altogether.
-Far from it, as the right technology can help to protect your family and keep your nursery secure.
-All it takes are a few common-sense security measures and of course, the right devices.
+Far from it, the right technology can help to protect your family and keep your nursery secure.
+All it takes are a few common-sense security measures and the right devices.

 Say goodbye to default passwords

 The first thing to do to secure your nursery is to change your password.
-Many baby monitors and smart cameras come with a default password, and hardly anyone bothers to change them.
+Many baby monitors and smart cameras have a default password, and hardly anyone bothers changing them.
 Lazy or default passwords like ‘1234’ and ‘password1’ are what hackers rely on.
 Change it to something difficult to guess, containing lots of numbers and symbols, and you’ll create an extra layer of defence.

 Upgrade your devices